Landjuweel: 15th-16th century

 In the 15th century, literary societies called "chambers of rhetoric" emerged in the Low Countries, and some of them would retain their original constitution, at least in part, until the end of the 18th century.
 Their members were from the middle and upper classes.
 The rhetoricians cultivated the art of poetry by competing against each other at the forefront of great festivities either private or public.
 Soon, these activities gave rise to urban festivities, celebrated successively in all the major cities.
 The literary contests within the festivals were transformed into local or regional rituals that lasted for days and even up to three weeks, and often with endorsement from the municipal authorities.
 The chambers would held these competitions in taverns, theater or public assemblies.

 The oldest recorded festivals was the one opened in Brussels in 1394.
 Many of the later festivals were also documented, including one in Oudenaarde in 1413; Veurne in 1419; Dunkirk in 1426; Bruges in 1427 and in 1441; Mechelen in 1427, and L'Écluse in 1431.
 The name landjuweel and the system of the additional silver bowls were adopted by the Brabant Chambers of rhetoric.
 In each festival, winner would be selected from works in either French or Dutch, depending on the common language of the host city.
 But some festivals would consider works in both languages in the competition.
 This was particularly the case in Ghent in 1439.

 Participants

 Chambers from both northern and southern part of the Low Countries participated in the festivals.
 For instance, the landjuweel of Antwerp in 1496 featured participants from Reimerswaal, a town in the county of Zeeland; and from Amsterdam, a town in the county of Holland.
 Under feudal system, competitions for rhetoricians from Flemish municipalities even continued to take place under the French rule.
 For instance, a chamber based in Bailleul named Jong van Zinnen (Les Jeunes Cœurs) organized one landjuweel in 1769, attracting thirteen societies to participate in presenting the Tragedy of Mithridates.
-The thirteen chamers were from the following towns: Steenvoorde, Ypres, Alveringem, Polincove, Lo, Flêtre, Bergues, Roeselare, Hondschoote, Diksmuide, Nouvelle-Église, Strazeele and Poperinge.
+The thirteen chambers were from the following towns: Steenvoorde, Ypres, Alveringem, Polincove, Lo, Flêtre, Bergues, Roeselare, Hondschoote, Diksmuide, Nouvelle-Église, Strazeele and Poperinge.